lezbar/wtf/README.rst

 wtf is the "Wireless Test Framework".
-It is a collection of test suites for validating various wifi functionality on various wifi devices.  wtf runs on an Ununtu Linux development machine and makes heavy use of python.
+It is a collection of test suites for validating various wifi functionality on various wifi devices.  wtf runs on an Ubuntu Linux development machine and makes heavy use of python.

 Architecture?
 Philosophy?
 You decide.
 =======================================